lesept777/MLP-for-ESP32/examples/MLP_4Sectors/README.md

 Prediction error is quite high (4 errors in 20 tests) and the norms of the weights are
 * Average weight L1 norm: 0.82061 (lambda = 0.000000)
 * Average weight L2 norm: 0.50392 (lambda = 0.000001)

 Clearly, the impact of regularization is too high.
-Setting the parameter to 0.01
+Setting the parameter to 0.5 leads to better results:
+* NMSE is  1.041 on Training Set and  0.115 on Test Set
+* Verifying on 400 train data : 19 errors (4.75%)
+* Verifying on 100 test data  :  2 errors (2.00%)

+and no prediction errors but sensibly lower weights:
+* Average weight L1 norm: 5.50487 (lambda = 0.000000)
+* Average weight L2 norm: 44.23602 (lambda = 0.000000)

+L2 regularization seems to be more sensitive to the value of its parameter.